simeonpashley/simeonpashley.github.io/_posts/2015-02-09-optimising-nginx-and-php-fpm.md

 <!-- more -->

-The environment is a set of dedicated front end webhosts running Nginx & PHP-FPM all of which share a common disk volume for the web application itself.
+The environment is a set of dedicated front end webhosts running NGINX & PHP-FPM all of which share a common disk volume for the web application itself.
 Services including MySQL, Memcached and Elastic Search run on seperate VMs to ease the load.
 Memcached exists in 2 forms:

 1 - a dedicated **session** cache.